Finding Hall blockers by matrix scaling: Acknowledgments

 \section{Acknowledgments}

-We thank Satoru Fujishige for bibliographical information on principal partition.
+We thank the referees for helpful comments, Satoru Fujishige for bibliographical information on principal partition, and Masahito Hayashi for discussion on alternating minimization.
 The first author was supported by Grant-in-Aid for JSPS Research Fellow, Grant No. JP19J22605, Japan.
 The second author was supported by JST PRESTO Grant Number JPMJPR192A, Japan.